 Built by Republic at the Indiana Division of Republic Aviation in Evansville, IN.
 Delivered to the U. S. Army Air Force (USAAF) as P-47D-28-RA Thunderbolt 42-28513.
-Disassembled and shipped overseas to the South-West Pacific and reassembled.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

-Took off from Wama Airfield on Morotai piloted by Captain John D. Bailey on a strafing mission against Sanga Sanga Airfield on Tawi Tawi Island.
+On December 18, 1944 took off from Wama Airfield on Morotai piloted by Captain John D. Bailey on a strafing mission against Sanga Sanga Airfield.
 Over the target, hit by anti-aircraft fire and crashed a few yards from the southern end of the runway at roughly at 10:30am.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).

-During the crash, the engine and wings broke off beyond the machine guns.
-The fuselage impacted intact.
+During the crash, the engine and wings were torn off and the fuselage landed intact.
 Orbiting above, flight leader 1st Lt Raby L. Jeanes observed Bailey in the cockpit, with his head against the instrument panel, likely unconscious from the impact.
 His squadron mates circled the crash site four times to watch for signs of life before departing due to dwindling fuel.

-On December 19th, 41st Fighter Squadron P-47s returned.
-They observed the P-47 wreckage, but no sign of Bailey or anyone around the airfield.
+On December 19, 1944 his squadron mates searched the area and saw the wreckage of his P-47, but no sign of Bailey or anyone around Sanga Sanga Airfield.
 The tail and center section of the fuselage had been collected and placed along side the wings.
 A row of 55 gallon drums had been placed alongside the wreckage.
 Green brush and trees were placed over all the wreckage to camouflage it from view, but the metal skin was still visible from the air.
 The P-47s strafed the wreckage, setting it on fire and burning fiercely.

 Fates of the Pilot

-Bailey was likely taken prisoner by the Japanese Army, 25th Regiment.
-Guarded by Katsuno, who remembered Bailey asked to send a letter to his wife to inform her that he was alive.
-He was allowed to write a postcard to her.
+In fact, Bailey was taken prisoner by the Japanese Army, 25th Infantry Regiment.
+One of his guards was Katsuno, who remembered Bailey asked to send a letter to his wife to inform her that he was alive.
+Honoring his request, Bailey was allowed to write a postcard to her.
 Later, Katsuno was ordered to kill Bailey but instead allowed him escape.
 Bailey's ultimate fate and grave is unknown.
-He did not survive the war and is still listed as missing in action (MIA).
+He did not survive the war and remains listed as missing in action (MIA).